christian-gama/produgit/README.md

 The Produgit CLI tool offers various commands for analyzing, reporting, and visualizing your git repositories.

+## Requirements
+- [Go](https://golang.org/): You will need Go installed to build and run this tool.
+You can download it from the [official Go website](https://golang.org/dl/).

 ## Available Commands
 | Command         | Description                                               |